SiddheshDongare/Jellycord/README.md

 *   **`commands`**: Fine-grained settings for specific commands:
     *   `create_trial_invite`: Override JFA-GO user expiry, label format, and assigned Discord role for trial invites.
     *   `create_user_invite`: Override invite link validity, define the mapping from JFA-GO plans to Discord roles, and specify the trial role to remove when a user plan is given.
-    *   `/remove_invite [user]`: Removes an invite record for a specified Discord user from Jellycord's database and attempts to revert their Discord roles. **Does not remove the user from JFA-GO.**
+    *   `/remove_invite [user_identifier]`: Identifies a user by Discord mention/ID or Jellyfin username.
+Attempts to delete the user from JFA-GO, delete their associated JFA-GO invite code, and sets their invite status to 'disabled' in Jellycord's local database.
+It also attempts to revert their Discord roles.
     *   `/extend-plan [user] [jfa_username] [months/days/hours/minutes (at least one required)] [reason (optional)] [notify (optional)]`: Extends a user's JFA-GO plan.

 ## Module Breakdown